IHCantabria/IHSetBernabeu/README.md

 # IHSetBernabeu

-Dean (1991) have proposed the concept of an equilibrium beach profile.
-Dean (1991) derived the equilibrium beach profile model with the wave energy dissipation similar to other previous works (e.g., Bruun, 1954).
-The equilibrium beach profile equation is very simple, but has been used by many researchers for coastal engineering.
+Bernabeu et al. (2003) proposed a two-section equilibrium beach profile model (2S-EBP) based on the concept of the previous studies.
+This model is useful for predicting the equilibrium beach profile under various conditions.

 ## Installation and use